 A label used for the node in the canvas.

-The name of the Hash Key attribute and its type.
+The name of the Hash Key attribute.
 Hash Key names may contain only letters, numbers, and underscores.

 Note: The name of the Hash Key may not be changed after deployment.

-The name of an optional Range Key attribute and its type.
+If a Range Key is used, the name of the Range Key attribute and its type.
 Range Key names may contain only letters, numbers, and underscores.

 Note: The name of the Range Key may not be changed after deployment.